 The next set of tables tells you the top clicked links within the email.

-The report features which are not available in the free version are time spent viewing the email, engagement over time, opens by email client.
+The report features which are not available in the free version are time spent viewing the email, engagement over time opens by the client.
 To unlock these features you have to upgrade your Marketing Starter Plan.

 So, this was about the whole process of sending an email through HubSpot CRM.
-As you can judge that it is pretty easy to create, set, and send an email through HubSpot.
+As you can judge, it is pretty easy to create, set, and send an email through HubSpot CRM.
 And, you have all the necessary features to run a successful campaign.

-As you make your account and making an email for the first time, the dashboard offers the option straight to Design an Email.
-I didn’t add the link of my website in the profile so it also offering me to Design a Website.
+As you make your Mailchimp account and making an email for the first time, the dashboard offers the option straight to Design an Email.
+I didn’t add the link to my website in the profile so it also offering me to Design a Website.